 There is no age limit on paying Social Security, even if you are already collecting benefits.
 If you work, the City is required to collect these taxes.

 The taxes changed on my pay stub, but I did not change anything.
 What happened?

-There are many reasons, and in some cases you did do something, you just did not know it.
+There are many reasons, and in some cases, you did do something, you just did not know it.
 Every year the federal government issues new tax tables, and sometimes the State or Maryland counties change their tax rates-these changes show up on the first pay of the new year.
-Changing your marital status will change your federal tax.
+Certain changes you make to your situation can also impact your withholdings.
+For example, changing your marital status will change your federal tax.
 Changing your home address could change your State tax if the local tax rates are different.
-If the amount of your pension, health care, or deferred compensation deductions change, you may see a change in your federal, State, Social Security or Medicare deductions.
+If the amount of your pension, health care, or deferred compensation deductions change, you may see a change in your federal, State, Social Security, or Medicare deductions.

 When should I file a new W-4 form?

 Whenever the number of exemptions you claim changes.
-This could happen if you have a baby, get divorced, or a child leaves home.
+This could happen if you have certain life changes, for example, have a baby, get divorced, or a child leaves home.
 If you have questions about the number of exemptions you should claim, it is advised that you speak with a professional tax advisor/tax accountant.